-Sitting here trying to think of words to properly describe Kotor is proving difficult – it’s one of the most unique and special places you’re likely to visit in a lifetime.
+It’s no exaggeration to say that Kotor is one of the most unique and special places you’re likely to visit in a lifetime.

-The surroundings and the view, whatever direction you look in, are nothing short of breathtaking.
+The surroundings and the view, whatever direction you look in, are totally breathtaking.

 A huge natural bay with mountains on all sides, which spill directly in to unbelievably calm, clear waters below them.
 It’s a favourite destination for cruise ships, which glide silently in to the bay each day, depositing their passengers at the port next to the Old Town.

-Around the bay are a few scattered old towns, a marina – home to increasing numbers of super-yachts – restaurants, holiday apartments (though only a few – not enough to spoil the natural beauty of the surroundings) and Kotor Old Town itself.
+Around the bay are a few scattered old towns, a marina – home to increasing numbers of super-yachts – restaurants, holiday apartments (though only a few – not enough to spoil the beauty of the surroundings) and Kotor Old Town itself.

 Stepping through the gates at the entrance to the Old Town is like entering a different sort of world.
 Narrow cobbled streets lined with Medieval buildings that are now home to boutique shops, stylish restaurants, cafes and gift shops.

 Visit in the evening (also the best time to avoid the intense heat of the summer days) and around every corner are street performers – professional musicians employed to create a particular atmosphere for the shoppers, visitors and diners in Kotor Old Town, which is hard to find anywhere else.